wandb/docs/docs/support/how_can_access_data_logged_runs_directly_programmatically.md

 tags:
    - experiments
 ---

-The history object is used to track metrics logged by `wandb.log`.
-Using [our API](../guides/track/public-api-guide.md), you can access the history object via `run.history()`.
+The history object tracks metrics logged with `wandb.log`.
+Access the history object using the API:

 ```python
 api = wandb.Api()